-Idiopathic environmental illness/intolerance (IEI) (also known as multiple chemical sensitivities or clinical ecology) is typically characterized by recurrent, nonspecific symptoms that the patient or clinician believes are provoked by low levels of exposure to chemical, biologic, or physical agents.
-Reported symptoms are wide-ranging, and there are not clearly established diagnostic criteria.
-Various tests (eg, nutritional assessment) and treatments (eg, immunoglobulin therapy [IVIg]) have been proposed.
+Idiopathic environmental illness/intolerance (IEI) (also known as multiple chemical sensitivities or clinical ecology) is typically characterized by recurrent, nonspecific symptoms that either a patient or clinician believes are provoked by low levels of exposure to chemical, biologic, or physical agents.
+Reported symptoms are wide-ranging and there are no clearly established diagnostic criteria.
+Various tests (e.g., nutritional assessment) and treatments (e.g., immunoglobulin therapy [IVIg]) have been proposed.

 There is a lack of clear diagnostic criteria for idiopathic environmental intolerance and a lack of evidence on the diagnostic accuracy of laboratory or other tests for this condition.
-Overall, studies using existing criteria have not found that subjects diagnosed with the condition can reliably distinguish between chemical exposure and placebo.
-Moreover, studies have not consistently found that low-level electromagnetic field exposure affects objective outcomes (eg, heart rate or cognitive function).
+Overall, studies using existing criteria have not found that individuals diagnosed with the condition can reliably distinguish between chemical exposure and placebo.
+Moreover, studies have not consistently found that low-level electromagnetic field exposure affects objective outcomes (e.g., heart rate or cognitive function).
 In addition, there is a lack of controlled studies to evaluate treatments for idiopathic environmental intolerance.
 Thus, all tests and treatments for this condition are considered investigational.